pmndrs/valtio/readme.md

 #### `proxyWithComputed`

-You can have computed values with dependency tracking.
+You can have computed values with dependency tracking with property access.
-Dependency tracking in valtio conflicts with the work in `useSnapshot`.
+Dependency tracking in `proxyWithComputed` conflicts with the work in `useSnapshot`.
 React users should prefer using `derive`.
-Computed works well for some edge cases and for vanilla-js users.
+`proxyWithComputed` works well for some edge cases and for vanilla-js users.

 ```js
 import { proxyWithComputed } from 'valtio/utils'